manuwarfare/baby/README.md

 To install Golang in your system run

-  `sudo dnf golang` or `sudo apt golang` depending on your GNU/Linux distribution.
+  `sudo dnf install golang` or `sudo apt install golang` depending on your GNU/Linux distribution.

 :pencil: **CREATING RULES**